wengwenchao123/SubGraph-Learning/STWave/README.md

 This is the official repository of BasicTS, which includes the STWave model.

-We have embedded STSGL into STWave.
+We have embedded SGL into STWave.
 Please follow the guidelines provided in BasicTS to set up the environment and run the code.

 ## 🚀 Installation and Quick Start